SpiffGreen/browsedb/README.md

 *   yarn build or npm run build - produces a production version of library under the lib folder

 ## ⭐️Show your support
-Please this repository if this project helped you!
+Please star this repository if this project helped you!

 ## 👋 Contributing
 Please read the CONTRIBUTING.md file to see how to contribute.

 ## 🌤️Browser compatibility
-browsedb will work across browsers that support localStorage.
+Browsedb works across all browsers that support localStorage.
 You could check for compatibility here:
 *   https://caniuse.com/#search=localStorage